Skip to main content

 NASCAR bans the Hemi engine forcing Richard Petty into drag racing

-Before the start of the 1965 Cup Series, NASCAR president Bill France Sr. made a move to ban Petty’s potent hemi engine, which powered the Chrysler.
-Reports indicate that France was under pressure from Ford and General Motors Corporation (GMC), who did not want to endure another season of domination by Chrysler.
+Before the start of the 1965 NASCAR Cup Series, NASCAR President Bill France Sr. made a move to ban Petty’s potent hemi engine, which powered the Chrysler.
+Reports indicate France was under pressure from Ford and General Motors Corporation (GMC), who did not want to endure another season of domination by Chrysler.

 France had one of two options.
 Keep the Hemi and lose Ford and GMC or ban it and lose Chrysler.
 Ultimately, he decided to drop Plymouth’s cooperation by banning the Hemi.

-Petty’s transition into drag racing was smooth — but the allure didn’t last
+Richard Petty’s transition into drag racing was smooth, but the allure didn’t last

-Being the first driver to transition from stock cars to drag racing successfully, Petty received tons of media attention, partly because of how quickly he wrapped his mind around drag racing.
+Being the first driver to successfully transition from stock cars to drag racing, Petty received tons of media attention, partly because of how quickly he wrapped his mind around drag racing.

-Unfortunately, the fairy-tale run did not last.
+Unfortunately, the fairy tale run did not last.
 February 28, 1965, was the fateful day.
-Petty lined up against Arnie Beswick from Illinois in his Plymouth Barracuda at the Southern Dragway near Atlanta.
+Petty lined up against Arnie “The Farmer” Beswick from Illinois in his Plymouth Barracuda at the Southern Dragway near Atlanta.

-When the lights went off, both drivers blasted off the lines!
-As Petty was changing from first to second gear, something broke in the front left side of his car.
+When the lights went off, both drivers blasted off the lines.
+As Petty changed from first to second gear, something broke in the front left side of his car.

 The next six seconds are a constant nightmare in Petty’s life

 The damage compromised the car’s steering and braking system.
-The car started to veer to the left, and in an attempt to get back on track, Petty steered to the right.
+The car started to veer to the left.
+In an attempt to get back on track, Petty steered to the right.

 The car headed straight into a crowd standing on a dirt embankment behind a wire fence, scaling the mound and sending its front left wheel flying.
 The wheel cleared the neck-high fence, finally resting among the crowd.

-When the dust settled, seven fans were injured, and 8-year old Wayne Dye, who was standing with his father in the stands, was dead.
-According to eyewitnesses, the incident which seemingly took a lifetime only lasted six seconds.
+When the dust settled, seven fans were injured, and 8-year-old Wayne Dye, standing with his father in the stands, was dead.
+According to eyewitnesses, the incident, which seemingly took a lifetime, only lasted six seconds.

-The Dye’s sued Petty, who never forgave himself
+Wayne Dye’s family sued Petty, who never forgave himself

 Related